 Wool is a versatile natural fibre and most likely one of the most well-known natural fibres to be used in mattresses.
-Despite many misconceptions, there are a range of benefits to using wool, such as being hypoallergenic, a good moisture and temperature regulator, mildew and fungus resistant, a fire retardant, as well as eco-friendly.
+Despite many misconceptions, there are said to be a range of benefits to using wool, such as being hypoallergenic, a good moisture and temperature regulator, mildew and fungus resistant, a fire retardant, as well as eco-friendly.
 Wool is also elastic and resilient that makes for a very durable mattress.

 If you are looking for a mattress in the medium-firm range but also want something that offers pressure relief and comfort, then a wool mattress could be a good option for you.
 It is important to note that wool mattresses differ to a large extent in terms of quality and blends, among other things, and there are essential details to look out for and considerations to make when searching for your perfect wool mattress.

-(Important Facts, Studies, Advice, Considerations & FAQs in Conclusion).
+(Important Facts, Studies, Advice, Considerations & FAQs in Conclusion)

 |MATTRESS||TYPE||FIRMNESS||TRIAL & WARRANTY||PRICE|

 |Silentnight Natural Pocket Wool Mattress||Pocket sprung||Firm||60 Nights swap|